 The Strategic Management Graduate Program provides learning opportunities for you to build the skills and knowledge required by Strategy Managers.
 The program provides broad exposure to the functional areas of Management, as well as a solid grounding in Strategic Management.

 Managers who plan and execute strategies conduct a broad range of functions, such as assessing the internal and external business environments, analyzing data, identifying growth opportunities, recommending business objectives, developing goals, formulating strategies, implementing strategies, and evaluating the effectiveness of strategies in achieving organizational objectives then taking corrective action when required.

 Skills and characteristics required for the role of strategy manager:

 - Communication skills

 - Problem-solving skills

 - Analytical skills

-This program may serve as a pathway into other graduate studies programs at Centennial College for students who are looking to gain future experience in more specific areas of management.
+This program may serve as a pathway into other graduate studies programs at Centennial College, if you're looking to gain future experience in more specific areas of management.

-This program has been approved by the Canadian Institute of Management as meeting the academic requirements within the Institute's Chartered Management Program (CMP) which can be used towards the Certified in Management (CIM) or Chartered Manager (C. Mgr.) professional designations.
-For more information please visit the CIM website or ask your Success Advisor at The Business School.
+The Canadian Institue of Management has approved this program as meeting the academic requirements within the Institute's Chartered Management Program (CMP), which you can use towards the Certified in Management (CIM) or Chartered Manager (C. Mgr.) professional designations.
+For more information, please visit the CIM website or speak with your success advisor at The Business School.